Ranking genetic factors related to age-related maculardegeneration by variable selection confidence sets: Methods

 \subsection{The lower boundary models}

 Without additional assumptions on the true model, the VSCS can be large because many models -- roughly $2^{p-p_{m^\ast}}$ -- containing the true model plus unimportant terms survive the LRT screening.
-We address the potential largeness of the VSCSs by focusing on a smaller but very informative subset of the VSCS -- the set of lower boundary models (LMBs) -- hereafter denoted by $\LBM$.
-The lower boundary model set, $\LBM$, is defined by all VSCS models that do not have nested sub-models in the VSCS.
+We address the potential largeness of the VSCSs by focusing on a smaller but very informative subset of the VSCS -- the set of lower boundary models (LBMs) -- hereafter denoted by $\LBM$.
+The lower boundary model set, $\LBM$, is defined as a subset of VSCS, containing models that do not have any nested sub-models within the VSCS.
 In lay terms, the LBMs can be regarded as a subset of maximally parsimonious models which are at the same time well-supported by the data.

+As an illustration, we randomly generate two examples with 5 predictors $X_1, \dots, X_5$, where the true model $m^*$ contains only $X_1$, $X_2$ and $X_3$.
+Predictors are uncorrelated in the first example and correlated in the second one.
+Table \ref{table:lbm_toy}, shows the resulting $\alpha$-level VSCSs, which contains 4 and 9 different models.
+For uncorrelated data, the $\LBM$ contains only $m_4$, which is the smallest model in $\VSCS$.
+In the correlated example, the $\LBM$ contains models $m_7$ and $m_9$, since for these models we cannot find any further nested models in the $\VSCS$.